 - Applicants will keep the same priority to attend their sibling’s school whether you list it first or last on their application.

 - The best strategy for all families stays the same: list programs on your child's application in your true order of preference.
 For instance, if you listed your child's sibling’s school second and the applicant does not get into their first-choice school, they will still have a priority to attend their sibling’s school.

-- Please note that middle school programs admitting students through the audition or language: criteria admissions methods do not have a sibling priority, as those programs have distinct criteria for admission.
+- Please note that middle school programs admitting students through the audition, language criteria, talent test, or screened admissions methods do not have a sibling priority, as those programs have distinct criteria for admission.

 - Search for a middle school here to see who is eligible for a sibling priority at that school.

 Have questions about sibling priority for middle school?
 Email us at MSenrollment@schools.nyc.gov.

 If you have more than one child the same age applying to middle school (ie., twins), families were given the option this year to submit identical applications for both children so they receive an offer to the same program: